Laotian rock rat: Etymology

 The genus name for this animal, Laonastes, means "inhabitant of stone" (from Greek λαας = laas = stone, gen: λαος = laos = of stone and Greek ναστης = nastes = inhabitant).
 This is in reference to its presence around limestone rocks and also to the country where it was recently discovered.
 The specific epithet aenigmamus means "enigma mouse" (from Greek αινιγμα = ænigma and μυς = mus, "mouse") referring to its unknown position among the rodents (Jenkins et al., 2004).

 Discovery

-The first specimens were found for sale as meat at a market in Thakhek, Khammouan, in 1996.
+The first specimens were found for sale as meat at a market in Thakhek, Khammouan, in 1996 by biologist Robert Timmins.
 Remains of three additional animals were obtained in 1998 from villagers and in an owl pellet.
 Return trips to Laos by the Wildlife Conservation Society researchers uncovered several other specimens.
 These new discoveries have prompted the suggestion that the animals may not be as rare as once thought.
 On June 13, 2006, David Redfield, a professor emeritus of Florida State University, and Thai wildlife biologist Uthai Treesucon announced they had captured, photographed, and videotaped a live specimen of the species in the village of Doy in Laos.